 The Gran Porto is located right on the beach, and while it’s decent enough, it’s not totally what I was expecting.
 You can tell they’ve been trying very hard for years to preserve it with sandbags, but that can only do so much.

 There is a pier that probably used to land on or very near the beach, now it’s about 15-20 feet (at least?) into the ocean.

 Walk far enough along the beach and you’ll see handfuls sandbags everywhere, and rocks propping up palm trees so they don’t tip over.
 You can also see many exposed roots of the palm trees.
 It’s a really sad situation.

-We learned that the erosion is due to the overdeveloped coastline and many of the buildings were built on top of mangroves and that destroys the beaches.
+We later learned that the erosion is due to the overdeveloped coastline and many of the buildings were built on top of mangroves and that destroys the beaches.

 But if you walk a bit towards Mamarita’s beach club (north-ish) you’ll find a better beach.
 Also, in the coming days, we’re heading up to Puerto Morelos and that is a phenomenal beach area.

 Even so, we still found a nice place to sit and enjoy being at the ocean and not in freezing ass cold Minnesota.

 Our first PDC sunset…absolutely beautiful.
 I was completely obsessed with the sunrises and sunsets and would wake up early every day to make sure I was there to photograph it.